New Balance 1400 Shoe Review

 Despite never running in the New Balance 1400, I’m familiar with it.
-It’s been a favorite shoe for several of my coworkers who prefer racing marathons.
+The New Balance 1400 has been a favorite shoe for several of my coworkers who prefer racing marathons.
 It won’t be my marathon shoe (which is still undecided), but it’s been good to do long runs and workouts in.

 The New Balance 1400 is a great racing flat for anything from the 5k to the marathon.
 It’s been around for several updates and designs as well.
 I’ve tried on the shoe (as I like to do with every shoe), through each version but never run in it until now.